fluid-project/infusion-docs/src/documents/TextToSpeechAPI.md

                 <dl>
                     <dt>text</dt>
                     <dd>
-                        The string of the text to be appended to the end of the queue to be spoken.
+                        The string of text to be appended to the queue and spoken.
                     </dd>
                     <dt>interrupt</dt>
                     <dd>
                         An optional boolean value.
 The default value is false.
 Setting it to true will remove all texts from the queue before adding the text.
-Setting it to false does not interfere the component state.
+Setting it to false will not affect previously queued texts.
                     </dd>
                     <dt>options</dt>
                     <dd>
                         An optional javascript object.
-To config the internal `SpeechSynthesisUtterance` instance.
-Anything that can go in <a href="#utteranceopts-options">utteranceOpts</a> can also be used as an option to this method.
+Allows for the configuration of the specific <code>SpeechSynthesisUtterance</code> instance used for this particular text.
+The configuration passed in here takes the same form as <a href="#utteranceopts-options">utteranceOpts</a> and will override them for this instance only.
                     </dd>
                 </dl>
             </td>